Think Twice! How Processed Meals Are Destroying Your Gut Health

 Excessive Sodium Content

-• Increasing the risk of high blood pressure (Hypertension) and heart disease
+• Increased potential for developing high blood pressure (Hypertension) and heart diseases

-• A high-sodium diet is also related to bloating and acid reflux, making digestion more difficult.
+• A diet high in sodium is directly related to bloating and acid reflux which, consequently, disrupts your digestion.

 Harmful Fats and Low Nutrient Value

-• Higher risk of obesity and metabolic disorders
+• The recording of higher obesity and metabolic disorders

 Sugar and Artificial Sweeteners

-• Encourages the growth of harmful bacteria and yeast
+• Explosive growth of harmful bacteria and yeast

-• Increases the risk of insulin resistance and diabetes
+• Increases the risk of acquiring insulin resistance and getting diabetes.

 Reduced Probiotic and Prebiotic Intake